+44 131 476 6500 firstname.lastname@example.org

-Weiroch Lodge, an immaculate 18th-century mill conversion, nestles amongst spectacular scenery adjacent to the River Spey in the heart of Speyside.
+Weiroch Lodge, a lovely 18th-century mill conversion, nestled amongst spectacular scenery adjacent to the River Spey in the heart of Speyside.
 The Lodge offers exceptionally spacious accommodation for up to six guests, and is ideal for those with a passion for walking, fishing and fieldsports.
 It is also the perfect choice for families (with older children), small groups who want to celebrate a special occasion, and for those seeking peace and tranquillity amongst an area of outstanding natural beauty.

-The Lodge is let on a self-catering basis but dependent on party size, full or part catering is possible.
+The Lodge is let on a self-catered basis, however subject to availability, evening catering or full catering for the duration of the rental, can be arranged.
 A daily housekeeping service is also available.
 Salmon fishing on the River Spey can be arranged, also deer stalking on local Estates and walked-up shooting.
 There are numerous golf courses in the area, magnificent castles, beautiful beaches and pretty fishing villages to visit along the scenic Moray Firth coastline.
 The nearby Cairngorms National Park offers hill-walking, mountain biking, guided wildlife tours, canoeing and winter sports.

 Weiroch Lodge offers idyllic luxury in the seclusion of the hills and forests in beautiful Morayshire.
 It is the perfect choice for those requiring convenience and comfort together with the best in quality and style.
 From the superbly equipped kitchen to gun cabinets for the sportsmen, the accommodation has the ambience of a shooting lodge in miniature.

 Weiroch has been awarded 5 Stars by the Scottish Tourist Board.